thermalcircle.de

 Figure 3: Routing Cache Lookup and routing table lookup on the local output path in kernels prior to v3.6.

 Now let's take a look at the local output path in kernel v3.5, illustrated in Figure 3.
-The cache and routing lookup nearly work the same way than on the receive path; however, there are some minor differences.
+The cache and routing lookup nearly work the same way as on the receive path; however, there are some minor differences.
 Like in the previous article, I again take function ip_queue_xmit() as an example, which is used when a TCP socket likes to send data on the network.
 It calls ip_route_output_ports(), which in turn calls ip_route_output_flow(), which in turn calls __ip_route_output_key().
 This is where the cache lookup is implemented.
 The lookup key is generated here based on data provided by the sending socket, like source and destination IP address, egress network interface index, IPv4 TOS field, skb->mark and the network namespace.
 Obviously locally generated packets which are to be sent out do not possess an ingress network interface.
 Thus, instead the egress network interface is being used here.
 But wait a minute.
 Isn't the egress network interface actually being determined by the routing lookup?
 So, how can it be an input parameter for the routing cache lookup?
 Same goes for the source IP address, which would be implicitly determined once the egress interface got determined.
 Well, both parameters can be predetermined in case the socket which sends this packet is bound to a specific network interface or to an IP address which is assigned to one of the network interfaces on this system.
 In all other cases it is of course the routing lookup itself which determines these parameters.
 Ok, let's get back to packet processing: In case of a cache miss, function ip_route_output_slow() is called, which in turn calls fib_lookup(), same as on the receive path.
 Based on its result then a routing decision object is allocated and initialized and then added to the routing cache.
 However, no matter whether the routing decision object had just been allocated or came from the routing cache, its attachment to the network packet is actually not handled as part of this whole routing lookup.
 That happens a few function call layers up in function ip_queue_xmit().
 This might seem like an irrelevant detail right now, but it will become relevant later in the sections below, you'll see.

 So, why has the routing cache been removed with v3.6?
 Its problem was, that it was susceptible to DoS attacks.
 As described, it cached the routing decision for every individual flow; thus, roughly for every source+destination IP address pair.
 As a consequence, you could easily fill the cache with entries basically by sending packets to random destinations.
 Removal of the cache of course came with a performance penalty, because now the full-blown routing lookup, represented by fib_lookup(), would have to be executed each time instead.
 However, a few kernel versions before the removal, the so-called FIB trie algorithm2) became the default routing table lookup algorithm used in the kernel.
 That happened with kernel v2.6.39.
 That algorithm provided a faster lookup, especially for routing tables with lots of entries, and thereby made removal of the routing cache feasible.
 The following references provide further details on the routing cache and its removal: